HL7/cql/input/pages/02-authorsguide.md

 These statements define the [.id]#InPharyngitis# expression as [.kw]#true# if the Code-valued expression [.id]#SomeCodeValue# is in the [.id]#"Acute Pharyngitis"# valueset.

-[.note-info]
-____

-Note that valueset membership is based strictly on the definition of equivalence (i.e. two codes are the same if they have the same value for the code and system elements, ignoring display and version).
+> Note that valueset membership is based strictly on the definition of equivalence (i.e. two codes are the same if they have the same value for the code and system elements, ignoring display and version).
 CQL explicitly forbids the notion of _terminological_ _equivalence_ among codes being used in this context.

-____
+{: .note-info}

 Note that this operator can be invoked with a code argument of type [.id]#String#, [.id]#Code#, and [.id]#Concept#.
 When invoked with a Concept, the result is [.kw]#true# if any Code in the Concept is a member of the given valueset.